Welcome from the world of email to the World Wide Web.

 Take my novel The Illustrator’s Daughter, about a man’s obsessive love with his wife, and then his fight with her about what they should do to attempt to save their daughter’s life.

 Since the daughter would be spending a lot of time in hospital, I thought something medical: the usual trope of a hospital bed in a dark corridor perhaps?

 But this was modern fiction, not a medical drama.
 I wanted something a bit more, I don’t know, etherial?
 (Note that phrase ‘I wanted’?
 Yeah, I learned quickly it should have been about what my readers wanted.
 Anyway…)

 I had recently published my first novel, Portico, which had a particular style, so I had the second novel designed along the same lines.
 At that time, the book was going to be called Safeword, and then Safecry (until I finally decided both of those titles were too ‘porny’).

 Here’s the two covers together.
-So, you get what I’m trying to do, I hope.
+So, you get what I was trying to do.

 Some first attempts:

 Finally, I tried to copy some recent modern literary fiction.
 This following was the result.
 A bit weird, a bit intriguing, also probably a bit crap.
 Though it was definitely on mark with other take-yourself-seriously literature books I was trying to fit in with.
-See here, here and here.
+See here.

 Still not satisfied, and not delighted with sales either, I brought in a great designer to overhaul my offering over four of my novels, giving them the same theme.
 We didn’t steer too far from the last design for The Illustrator’s Daughter’s, but I think it was far enough to totally strip the cover of its original meaning – leaving it neither in the medical thriller section, nor in the literature section, and nor – especially because it was part of a series – an incredible, stand alone design.